whoami

 - Geek: I am passionate towards IT and I have dozens of connected devices in my house—managing all of them is becoming tougher, though (what is a pihole?).
 However, I will hardly use devices of which I do not have root rights (admin power!).

-- Social: I like exploring the ins-and-outs of (some parts of) our World; unfortunately I can only do so from my perspective, which is ultimately insignificant.
-Without actively engaging with other (human) beings, my life would be extremely boring, and I would not be where I am.
+- Social: Without actively engaging with other (human) beings, my life would be extremely boring, and I would not be where I am.
 I am glad of having collaborated with many wonderful people in the past, and I am constantly trying to expand my network.

 Do you have anything you’d like to talk about?
 Feel free to contact me!